Apple finally tackles smartphone addiction with new Screen Time app, grouped notifications

 Notifications

-Notifications are probably the biggest annoyance in iOS, and frequency isn’t even the biggest problem, it’s organization.
+Notifications are probably the biggest annoyance in iOS, and frequency isn’t even the biggest problem, organization is.
 With iOS 12, Apple is changing the way we receive notifications, and it could have a major impact on the amount of time we need to flick through them.

 First and foremost, Apple will be grouping notifications in iOS 12 so you won’t need to scroll through dozens of Mail or Twitter notifications every day.
 Alerts will be grouped by app, topic, and thread, and you’ll be able to clear or triage all of them with just a swipe.
 Additionally, Apple will be adding new settings for notificatinos that let you long-press on an alert to get new actions, such as turning off future notifications from the app or letting you turn on silent mode.
 And Siri will get in the game as well, offering suggestions to turn off notifications for apps that you don’t use often.